Rotunda, Woolwich: Carlton House (1814–1818)

 The building, commonly called the "polygon building" at the time, was designed as a temporary bell-tent-shaped ballroom.
-The first event held in the structure was a magnificent celebration in honour of the Duke of Wellington on 21 July 1814, a grand fête attended by over 2,000 guests that inaugurated the building's brief but glorious life at Carlton House.
-The Rotunda's tent-like form, with its canvas-covered roof supported by Nash's innovative timber structure, created a luminous space for the celebrations marking the allied victory.
+Nash and his assistant William Nixon erected the structure between May and July 1814 in the gardens of Carlton House.
+The first event held in it was the Wellington Fête of 21 July 1814, attended by over 2,000 guests, which inaugurated the building's use at Carlton House.